 ABOUT TAP

-TAP is a private non-profit community design center governed by a board of directors.
+TAP is a private 501(c)3 non-profit community design center governed by a board of directors.
 TAP provides design and planning services to low and moderate income property owners, neighborhood groups and other non-profit organizations wishing to improve their homes, buildings and neighborhoods.

 TAP was founded in 1969 to provide professional technical assistance to disadvantaged citizens and others in need of affordable building design services.
 Among its far-seeing and idealistic founders were students and professors of architecture, local attorneys, religious leaders, neighborhood residents and activists concerned with the livability of urban neighborhoods.